chdonncha/Citybuilder-share/README.md

 2. Upon executing the "4gb_patch" a window will open prompting User to select an executable
 3. Select the "SimCity 4.exe" in `../SimCity 4 Deluxe\Apps` folder
 4. Message should appear saying "Executable successfully patched!"

+---

+### Game hangs when entering a City

+Due to the NAM mod when entering a City for the first time in a new Region, it may take a couple of minutes to load the first City entered.